-Preferred Preparation: Successful completion of Year 10 Science.
+Prerequisite: Successful completion of Year 10 Science (C grade or higher).

 This course has been designed to address the biggest threat to our species, climate change.
 Earth and Environmental Science is for those students who enjoy science and want to learn how to make an individual difference to our world.